 Arriving at El Prat (International) airport, you'll be greeted with frequent aerobúses taking you to the city (around 30mins).
 You can also catch an Uber or taxi to get where you need.
 Ensure you have some comfortable shoes, and a Metro card to get around - the 'Hola BCN'

 card can be a great choice, offering unlimited travel for 2-5 days.

 One thing to adjust to (along with any potential jet lag) is the daily rhythm.
 The city is sleepy until about 10 am, when shops, eateries, and public spaces begin to awaken.
 Breakfast is either not a thing, or perhaps rather Italian in style - a pastry and a cortado (equal parts espresso and steamed milk) might do.
-But don't worry - there's plenty to look forward to - feasting on a slow early afternoon lunch, a roll around on the beach or grass for mid-afternoon siesta, and a decadent availability of evening tapas or late evening dining (most restaurants open after 8.30pm; dinner is commonly enjoyed around 10 pm.
+But don't worry - there's plenty to look forward to - feasting on a slow early afternoon lunch, a roll around on the beach or grass for a mid-afternoon siesta, and a decadent availability of evening tapas or late evening dining (most restaurants open after 8.30 pm; dinner is commonly enjoyed around 10 pm.

 This rhythm can be played to your great advantage

 Use those early morning times to visit Sagrada Familia or other sites that buzz with tourists later in the day.
 Many places close for siesta time (between 1-4pm) and exploring public or outside spaces are best done in the afternoon sun.
 When out and about, keep your valuables close - it is a bustling place and sneaky hands are best avoided through vigilance.
 There are very touristy spots, like La Rambla, or the famous Mercat de la Boqueria, which ooze dynamism and energy but are not essential if you prefer the less travelled route.

 The vibrancy of Barcelona is visible in many manners...